 Charles will play Perlie Armstrong.
 He’s confident, ruthless, and unyielding in the pursuit of what he believes is justice, with the force of his will and his menace.
 Perlie enjoys his work and intersperses humor with the terror he incites.
 This is a family man, devoted to building a safe world for his wife and daughters.
 His journey unearths a loss he is haunted by.
 He has patience and resilience and walks rather than runs from his mistakes.

-A recent slate of photos give us a glimpse into Maggie, Negan, and Perlie’s adventures in the city.
+Another slate of photos give us a glimpse into these adventures in the city.
 Nice to see that Maggie still wants to possibly murder Negan.

 Morgan previously revealed that the show would film near his family ranch in New York.
 They are done with filming and, before we know it, Dead City will be on our TVs.

 The Walking Dead‘s final panel at San Diego Comic-Con 2022 gave us the biggest news of all.
 There will be a Rick and Michonne series to tell their epic story.
-And, it is coming in 2023.
+Yes, that above poster says 2023 but recent news revealed that it will not debut until 2024.
+That’s not too shocking considering filming began shortly after the new year, according to Danai Gurira’s interview with Self.
 You can read more about the series here but this breakdown will also get you excited:

 This series presents an epic love story of two characters changed by a changed world.
 Kept apart by distance.
 By an unstoppable power.
 By the ghosts of who they were.
 Rick and Michonne are thrown into another world, built on a war against the dead… And ultimately, a war against the living.
 Can they find each other and who they were in a place and situation unlike any they’ve ever known before?
 Are they enemies?
 Lovers?
 Victims?
 Victors?
 Without each other, are they even alive — or will they find that they, too, are the Walking Dead?